Ometepe: IUGS geological heritage site

 In respect of it being 'a type example of volcano spreading and volcano-tectonic interactions in the volcanic arc sedimentary basin of Lake Nicaragua', the International Union of Geological Sciences (IUGS) included 'La Isla de Ometepe: Quaternary volcanoes in the Lake Nicaragua sedimentary basin' in its assemblage of 100 'geological heritage sites' around the world in a listing published in October 2022.
 The organisation defines an IUGS Geological Heritage Site as 'a key place with geological elements and/or processes of international scientific relevance, used as a reference, and/or with a substantial contribution to the development of geological sciences through history.'

 Archaeology

 Ometepe Island is generally included within the archaeological area of "Greater Nicoya", which also encompasses the Rivas area on the lake shore and descends into Costa Rican Nicoya Peninsula.
 Due to deposits of volcanic ash over millennia, the soil is very fertile, allowing constant planting without fallowing.
 This rich environment has allowed the island to be continuously inhabited since the Dinarte phase (c.
 2000 BC – 500 BC).
 There is a time period classified as the “Ometepe period” (AD 1350 – 1550) or "Greater Nicoyan Period", which corresponds to the Mesoamerican Postclassic period.
-This period is associated with the migration of the Nicarao (Nahua speakers) into the area of Greater Nicoya (McCafferty & Steinbrenner, 2005).
+This period is associated with the migration of the Nicarao (Nahua speakers) into the area of Greater Nicoya.

 The archaeologists who have done fieldwork on the island over the years are: